andrewgilliland/blono.dev/src/markdown/workshops/react-fundamentals/rendering-lists.md

 ---
 title: "Rendering Lists"
 slug: "rendering-lists"
-description: "Learn how to create a React component."
+description: "Learn how to render lists in React."
 number: 7
 ---